596acres/django-livinglots/README.rst

 Sounds great!
 I want to do this for my city!
 How?
 -------------------------------------------------

-Glad you asked!
-You've come to the right place.
+Glad you asked: you've come to the right place.
 You'll need someone technical who can set this up and program the bits that inevitably will need to be customized for wherever you are.
 Send them here.